TyTDobby/stm32_usb/README.md

 # stm32_usb
 Configuration USB device on STM32F103.
+No HAL and no SPL.
+Everything is described on registers.